JoshuaAJohansen/define-your-values/README.md

 In Tony Robbin's book, 'Unlimited Power', he explains that <strong>humans will perform at a peak level if their actions are congruent with their values.</strong> When actions and values are out of alignment a person will not be totally happy, or fulfilled.

 This project serves as a way to find out the hierarchy of your values.
-Once you're done right them down, take a screenshot and save them to your phone to reference back.

 <img src="defining-values.gif" width="auto" height="400" />